 Save on Things to Do in New York City With Sightseeing Passes

-There are several options for NYC sightseeing passes that help you save month on attractions.
+There are several options for NYC sightseeing passes that help you save money on attractions.
 They also conveniently allow you to skip the ticket booth lines in many cases.

 Both are accessible via mobile phones apps so that you can skip the ticket lines and go straight to the gate in many cases.
 They also don’t require you to choose which attractions to visit in advance with the exception of guided tours which need reservations.

-What are your favorite things to do in New York City?
+What are your favorite fun things to do in New York City?